Department of Anthropology and Sociology

 Biography

-Cas Sutherland is an ESRC-funded PhD candidate in Social Anthropology.
-Cas has a BA English and Drama (Royal Holloway) and an MA Social Anthropology of Development Asia (SOAS).
+Cas Sutherland is an ESRC-funded PhD student in Social Anthropology.
+Cas has a BA English and Drama (Royal Holloway) and an MA Social Anthropology of Development (SOAS).

 The four years Cas spent teaching at a university in Beijing enabled her to gain insights into Chinese social and political life.
-She was active in the queer and feminist communities in Beijing at historical moment when Chinese young women’s activism became the focus of global news.
+She was active in the queer and feminist circles in Beijing at a historical moment when Chinese young women’s activism became the focus of global news.
+She also spent 6 months studying Mandarin at Peking University.

 Research interests

-Cas first employed ethnographic methodologies to research gender and agency in shamanic ritual practices in South Korea, for her undergraduate dissertation.
-Since then, gender has been a theme throughout her work, academic and otherwise.
-Cas returned to Beijing to research her master’s dissertation on the ways queer feminist activists in China evade state censorship online.
+Cas first engaged with anthropology when researching gender and agency in shamanic ritual practices in South Korea, for her undergraduate dissertation.
+Since then, gender has been a theme throughout her work.
+Cas conducted fieldwork in Beijing while researching her MA dissertation on the ways queer feminist activists in China evade state censorship online.

-Her PhD project is an intersectional ethnographic exploration of the relationship between feminist activism and the LGBTQ+ (lesbian, gay, bisexual, transgender, and queer) rights movement, analysing how sexual and gender identities influence individuals' desires to align with the feminist movement and vice versa.
+Cas' PhD project is an intersectional ethnographic exploration of the relationship between feminist activism and the LGBTQ+ (lesbian, gay, bisexual, transgender, and queer) rights movement, analysing how sexual and gender identities influence individuals' desires to align with the feminist movement and vice versa.
 The Queer Feminist Kinship project revisits established anthropological questions about kinship and relatedness to examine the formation of community and intimate political alliances.
-This is, first and foremost, an ethnography of activism in an internationally marginalised space of feminism-queering.
+This is an ethnography of activism in an internationally marginalised space of feminism-queering.

 Additionally, it aims to rethink the synergies of feminist and queer resistance, as well as the frictions between sex-sexuality-gender taxonomies, Taiwanese state policies and the everyday.